Columbus data centers

 Columbus Offers Low-Latency Connectivity

 Columbus’s central location in the Midwestern United States provides a strategic location for businesses seeking low-latency connectivity to other major U.S. markets.
-Columbus is located between New York, Philadelphia, Pittsburg, Detroit, Chicago, Indianapolis, Nashville, and Raleigh-Durham.
+Columbus is between New York, Philadelphia, Pittsburgh, Detroit, Chicago, Indianapolis, Nashville, and Raleigh-Durham.
 In fact, over 50% of the U.S. population lives within 750 miles of Columbus.
 By colocating in Columbus, you can access significant markets across the Northeast, Midwest, and Southeast United States.

 The Ohio Internet Exchange (Ohio IX) is located in Columbus and is a crucial internet exchange point for the Midwest United States.
 Ohio IX allows internet users to exchange traffic across a common switch fabric, lowering connectivity costs.
 It also offers diverse network paths, increasing network fault tolerance for data centers and their clients.